lj-ditrapani/SWE430/markdown/lesson2.markdown

-SWE 430 Lesson 2:  Refactoring
+SWE 330/430 Lesson 2:  Refactoring
 ========================================================================

-In this lesson we will lay the conceptual foundations of refactoring which will be useful in the SWE 430 examples and exercises.
+In this lesson we will lay the conceptual foundations of refactoring.
+(Refactoring will be useful in the SWE 430 examples and assignments.)

 What is Refactoring
 -------------------